 Manually run the Folding@Home executable and configure all your options (Username, Team, Keypass, etc.).

 Download and install FireDaemon Pro into the directory of your choice, typically C:\Program Files\FireDaemon.

-Executable: The path to your Folding@home-Win32-GPU.exe file.
-For the purposes of this HOWTO the path is C:\Folding@Home\Folding@home-Win32-GPU.exe.
+- Executable: The path to your Folding@home-Win32-GPU.exe file.
+For the purposes of this guide, the path is C:\Folding@Home\Folding@home-Win32-GPU.exe.

 - Working Directory: The directory containing your Folding@home-Win32-GPU.exe file.
-For the purposes of this HOWTO the path is C:\Folding@Home.
+For the purposes of this guide, the path is C:\Folding@Home.

 Now click on the Settings tab.
 If you DON'T want to see Folding@Home running, uncheck the Interact with Desktop check box & select “Hidden” from the “Show Window” dropdown.
 You can optionally run Folding@Home as the user you installed it as.
 In the Logon Account field type your username (eg. Administrator) and then enter the user's password twice in the Password and Confirm fields.
 You can change the Process Priority to allocate more CPU time to Folding@Home or specify which CPU or core Folding@Home will run on (in the case of multi-processor, hyperthreaded or multi-core CPUs).